locus-cogitandi/locus-cogitandi.github.io/aboutus.md

 ## Special Thanks

-We are especially grateful to our Latin teacher and club advisor, **Mr. McNair**, who sparked out interest and continuously supports our effort.
+We are especially grateful to our Latin teacher and club advisor, **Mr. McNair**, who sparked our interest and continuously supports our effort.

 *fluctuat nec mergitur*